-Parametric quantile regression, as introduced by Koenker and Bassett (1978), has emerged as a powerful alternative to mean regression.
+Quantile regression, as introduced by Koenker and Bassett (1978), has emerged as an alternative to mean regression.
 It allows for a richer data analysis by exploring the effect of covariates at different quantiles of the conditional distribution of the variable of interest.
-It is then particularly valuable if variables have asymmetric distributions or heavy tails.
-The monograph of Koenker (2005) and the review of Yu et al. (2003) detail the theory and practice of quantile regression.
+Parametric quantile regression generalizes usual regression are is particularly valuable if variables have asymmetric distributions or heavy tails.
+Koenker's monograph (2005) and the review of Yu et al. (2003) detail the theory and practice of quantile regression.